Aatrick/LightDiffusion/README.md

 ## Installation

+To install, please clone this repo and execute the run.bat file and you should be good to go.

+#### From Source

-To install, please clone this repo and install the python dependencies by writing `pip install -r requirements.txt`
+Else install the python dependencies by writing `pip install -r requirements.txt`

 After doing that, add your SD1/1.5 safetensors model to the checkpoints directory and you should be good to go.